dssg-berlin/dssg-berlin-slides/dssg-ds.md

 ---

+# We need data ambassadors
+## (how DataKind calls them)

+- to prepare data before data dives
+- lead teams at data dives
+- help with the implementation afterwards

+---

 # We need problems

 The international of the __Data Science for Social Good__-movement shows data scientists are eager to donate their skills.

+Social organizations need to understand how we can help them.
+Are you in contact with NGOs?
+Spread the word!

 ---

-# We need data ambassadors
-## (how DataKind calls them)

-To prepare data for data dives and help with the implementation afterwards

----

-# Kontakt
+# Contact

 Daniel Kirsch
 [mail@danielkirs.ch](mailto:mail@danielkirs.ch)